Compare Rates

 Will Taking Statin Medication Increase My Rates?

-Taking medication to improve lowering your levels is a positive move, which shows the underwriters that you periodically see a doctor and improve your health.
+Taking medication to improve lowering your levels is a positive move, which shows the underwriters that you periodically see alife insurance for people with high cholesterol doctor and improve your health.

 A person with this condition seldom sees a doctor without ever taking medication and will have problems.
 Insurance companies do not appreciate the idea of ignoring one’s health.

 If possible, improve your diet, lose some weight, and exercise more.
 This, in many cases, can eliminate your medical issues and the need for medications along with their side effects.
-Remember that statin drugs used for elevated cholesterol have a long list of severe side effects.
+Remember that statin drugs used to treat elevated cholesterol have a long list of severe side effects.

 How Can I Reduce My Cholesterol Naturally?

-If you are diagnosed with this condition, the first step should always be an attempt to reduce your cholesterol levels naturally, such as:
+If you are diagnosed with this condition, the first step should always be an attempt to reduce your cholesterolhigh cholesterol life insurance rates levels naturally, such as:

 Start Eating Heart-Healthy Foods